webix-hub/gitbook-webix-jet/details/routers.md

 ## [<span id="store">3.
 Store Router &uarr;</span>](#contents)

 With this guy, the app URL isn't displayed at all, but it is stored in the session storage.
 So no worries, you can still return to the previous and next views as if they are in the URL.
 This can be useful if you have a multilevel application \(apps are subviews of other apps\).
-The Store router is set for the enclosed apps because there's only one address bar and it's already taken by the outer app.
+The Store router is set for the enclosed apps because the address bar is already taken by the outer app.
 Suppose you have closed an app module with a deep level of subviews and expect to be in the same place of this app when you switch to it again.
 The Store router allows this.

 Here's an app module with a form view: